 First, review the course offerings in the current course list with staff members' performance objectives in mind.

 Then initiate a conversation with the staff member.
 You might open the conversation by saying, "I've been looking at the latest campus professional development list, and I've got some ideas about courses that might help you meet your work goals.
 Why don't you take a look at the catalog and then we can discuss your interests.
 When could you be ready to talk about that?"

 You may also use the Professional Development Worksheet for staff members to discuss, plan for, and document training or other intended actions.
 [For performance issues or overall performance planning, use the Performance Development Plan.]

-If you have questions related to specific staff situations, please feel free to contact Nancy Nieraeth, Director of Employment and People Development, at 253.879.3541.
+If you have questions related to specific staff situations, please feel free to contact Janice Jackson-Haley, Director of Human Resources, at 253.879.3541.

 Course catalogs remind staff members to obtain supervisor approval before registering for courses.
 If you want staff members to make their requests in a particular way, let them know right away so that they can meet any registration deadlines.
 Remember that the opportunity to attend training is often considered an important non-monetary reward of work, highly correlated with job satisfaction.

 You may also want to refer staff to Tips for Staff Members on Requesting and Preparing for Training, which we've included below: